-The Track is manage and maintain by the Department of Parks & Wildlife with the support of the Friends of the Bibbulmun Track to ensure that it remains a world class walk trail for many generations to come.
-Whether you want to enjoy a leisurely morning or afternoon walk or spend 6-8 weeks hiking the entire stretch, Bibbulmun Track offers an adventure you will never forget, particular in Spring when the forest area of the Track literally comes alive with the sounds of birds and bees and the blossoming unique beauty of the wildflowers.
-Doing some reading prior to doing the walk in Spring, getting to know the different species of flowers will make your enjoyment of the Track more meaningful.
+The Track is managed and maintained by the Department of Parks & Wildlife with the support of the Friends of the Bibbulmun Track to ensure that it remains a world class walk trail for many generations to come.
+Whether you want to enjoy a leisurely morning or afternoon walk or spend 6-8 weeks hiking the entire stretch, Bibbulmun Track offers an adventure you will never forget, particularly in Spring when the forest area of the Track literally comes alive with the sounds of birds and bees and the blossoming unique beauty of the wildflowers.
+Some prior research about the Spring vegetation in the region will make your enjoyment of the Track more meaningful.